Pavan DBA's Blog

 Note: Output may differ.
 In my case RMAN backup is initiated through Netbackup tool

-2. Don’t schedule archive backup job during full database backup.
+2. Don’t schedule archive backup job during full database backup (including archivelog).
 Always make sure you have only one RMAN backup in process

 RMAN no channel allocated for maintenance